biscuit-auth/biscuit/README.md

 ## Roadmap

-You can follow the next steps on the [roadmap](https://github.com/CleverCloud/biscuit/issues/12).
+You can follow the next steps on the [roadmap](https://github.com/biscuit-auth/biscuit/issues/12).

 Current status:
 - the credential language, cryptographic primitives and serialization format are done
-- we have implementations in [Rust](https://github.com/clevercloud/biscuit-rust), [Java](https://github.com/clevercloud/biscuit-java), [Go](https://github.com/flynn/biscuit-go) and [Web Assembly](https://github.com/clevercloud/biscuit-wasm) (based on the Rust version)
+- we have implementations in [Rust](https://github.com/biscuit-auth/biscuit-rust), [Java](https://github.com/clevercloud/biscuit-java), [Go](https://github.com/flynn/biscuit-go) and [Web Assembly](https://github.com/biscuit-auth/biscuit-wasm) (based on the Rust version)
-- Currently deploying to real world use cases such as [Apache Pulsar](https://github.com/clevercloud/biscuit-pulsar)
+- Currently deploying to real world use cases such as [Apache Pulsar](https://github.com/clevercloud/biscuit-pulsar) at [Clever Cloud](https://www.clever-cloud.com/)
 - looking for an audit of the token's design, cryptographic primitives and implementations

 ## How to help us?